• Skincare

 Ever since I started consciously reading a beauty product’s ingredients before giving it real estate on my skin, one particular aspect has always stood out: “Fragrance.”

-Since the FDA doesn’t ask brands to disclose precisely what materials go into a “fragrance,” it’s a word that can hide almost 4,000 ingredients.
+Since the FDA doesn’t ask brands to disclose precisely what materials go into a “fragrance,” this word can hide almost 4,000 ingredients.

 So, this simple term has become the most exploited in the beauty industry, having become a catch-all for everything in the formula a brand would rather keep hidden.